The hourly pay rates represent the rates a professional self-employed editor in Australia needs to charge to ensure a sustainable, long-term business.

 Due to the diversity of editors, clients and editing work, these rates are not recommended rates but reflect a range of fair rates of pay based on the principles and assumptions presented.

-For members who are employee editors, more information is also included in the member portal.
+For members who are employee editors, more information is also included in the Member Portal.

 Reasons these pay rates vary